SimonFoxcoon/SMNFXCN_SteamDeckFonts/README.md

  - **Q**: Do you take suggestions?
    **A**: Yes, in the issues tab.
 You can suggest a font by it's font family or the name of the individual font, a Google Fonts link also works if it's easy to access/download.
 The font should be legible and no dingbat fonts.
 It should look good within the Deck UI.
+If a font looks bad I may fix it, if I can.

  - **Q**: Can I edit this?
    **A**: Yes, as this is not entirely my original work.
 Big thanks to [EMERALD0874](https://github.com/EMERALD0874/Steam-Deck-Themes)'s